Thursday, 9 November 2017

 05th November 2017.

-This temple’s visit is a part of Heritage walk organized by Chozha Mandala Varalaru Thedal Kuzhu on 05th November 2017 along with Sri Ranganathaswamy Temple, Srirangam and Sri Jambukeswarar Temple, Thiruvanaikaval.
+This temple’s visit is a part of the Heritage Walk organized by Chozha Mandala Varalaru Thedal Kuzhu on 05th November 2017, along with Sri Ranganathaswamy Temple, Srirangam, and Sri Jambukeswarar Temple, Thiruvanaikaval.

-The original post was up dated after the second Visit.
-The second Visit to this temple was a part of “Trichy Heritage Walk” organised by “Yaaooyakay – யாஊயாகே- Group”, to the Historical Chozha period temples, in and around Trichy aka Tiruchirappalli, scheduled on 20th & 21st March 2021.
-Even-though they were contributed by the Pallava, Chozha, Pandya, Vijayanagara Kings and the present Nattukottai Nagarathars, they are less popular.
-This temple is built on a white rock mountain approximately 50 feet high, hence this place was called as Thiruvellarai and also this place was called as Swethapuri Kshethram.
+The original post was updated after the second visit.
+The second visit to this temple was a part of the “Trichy Heritage Walk” organized by “Yaaooyakay – யாஊயாகே- Group” to the Historical Chozha period temples in and around Trichy aka Tiruchirappalli, scheduled on 20th & 21st March 2021.
+Even though they were contributed to by the Pallava, Chozha, Pandya, Vijayanagara Kings, and the present Nattukottai Nagarathars, they are less popular.
+This temple was built on a white rock mountain approximately 50 feet high, hence, this place was called Thiruvellarai, and this place was also called Swethapuri Kshethram.

 This temple is one of the 108 Divya Desam.
 Periyalwar and Thirumangai Alwar had done mangalasasanam in praise of Lord Sri Pundarikakshan.